datacarpentry/wrangling-genomics/lessons/00-readQC.md

     cd ~/dc_workshop/data/untrimmed_fastq/

-To run the fastqc program, we call it from its location in '~/FastQC'
+To run the fastqc program, we call it from its location in '~/FastQC'.  fastqc will accept multiple file names as input, so we can use the *.fastq wildcard.

     ~/FastQC/fastqc *.fastq